ChrisAlderson/pop-api/README.md

 //  - logger.warn()
 //  - logger.error()

-// Log middleware for logging routes, used bt the `Routes` middleware, or set
+// Log middleware for logging routes, used by the `Routes` middleware, or set
 // it yourself.
 const { expressLogger } = PopApi
 PopApi.app.use(expressLogger)